UA-ResearchComputing-HPC/hpc-documentation/docs/results/index.md

 !!! tip "Have you used our HPC for your published research?
 Let us know and we'll add you to the list!"

 Our users do some really cool stuff!
-Check out the list below for publications that were made possible by UArizona's HPC systems.
+Check out the list below for publications that were made possible by Arizona's HPC systems.

 <center>